Fred Lowery: Career

-Lowery was born in Palestine in Anderson County in east Texas and lost his eyesight at the age of two after being stricken with scarlet fever.
-With an artificial right eye and limited vision in the left, Fred Lowery was legally blind – not totally blind.
-From the age of eight he was educated at the Texas School for the Blind and Visually Impaired.
-In 1929, when he was attending school, he met a bird imitator.
-"He encouraged me," he recalled, "and I began to discover there was more to whistling than bird calls."
-After a series of minor successes, including a radio show on WFAA in Dallas, and a 4 1/2-year engagement with the Vincent Lopez orchestra in New York, he was heard by Horace Heidt.
+Richter was fired by the school's principal, who was jealous of both her and Lowery's quick success due to his own failed singing career.
+After that, Lowery moved into Richter's family in Dallas, Texas where she found a new job and he continued performing locally.
+After a series of minor successes, including a radio show on WFAA in Dallas, and a 4 1/2-year engagement with the Vincent Lopez orchestra in New York City, he was heard by Horace Heidt.
 Heidt gave Lowery his chance for national recognition as a featured part of his show.
 In 1945, Lowery struck out on his own.
 His 1939 version of the song Indian Love Call sold over 2 million copies.
 During his career, he performed at Carnegie Hall and at the White House.